 South Korea, China, and Thailand enforce similarly rigid restrictions.
 These countries classify amphetamine-based medications as controlled substances with severe penalties for unauthorized possession.
 Thailand's laws are particularly strict, with potential prison sentences for those caught with stimulant medications.

-Singapore bans Adderall completely, and their drug laws include potential capital punishment for trafficking larger quantities of controlled substances.
+Singapore bans Adderall completely, and its drug laws include potential capital punishment for trafficking larger quantities of controlled substances.
 While medical quantities wouldn't trigger such extreme penalties, the medication will still be confiscated.

 Middle East: High-Risk Region